leandro-benedet-garcia/dataclass_dict/docs/source/index.rst

 ------
 Fixed
 ^^^^^^
-- Now, the package should be able to be isntalled normally.
+- Now, the package should be able to be installed normally.
 The package name was being identified as src

 0.0.3